zapier/visual-builder/docs/_docs/actions.md

 Whenever a user selects your app's integration in a Zapier action step, they'll see every create and search action in your integration.
 Zapier shows create actions that are marked as _Important_ first, followed by search actions marked as _Important_.
 If users click the _show less common options_ link, they'll then see the remaining actions that weren't marked as important, if any.

-Actions are listed under Create and Search headers in the order they were added to your Zapier integration.
-You can see their original order in the sidebar of Zapier visual builder, or under the _Actions_ page.
-At the moment, you cannot rearrange actions in an existing Zapier integration with visual builder.
-Instead, if you need to reorder actions, you would need to remove and re-add actions in the order you want.
+Actions are originally listed in the order you add them to your integration.
+As people use your integration, Zapier will show your integration's most popular actions first, automatically reordering them based on popularity.

-You can, however, change actions' visibility at any time.
+You change actions' visibility at any time, if you don't want an action to show first.
 Edit the action, then in the last option on the _Settings_ page, choose _Important_ to have the action show by default, _None_ to hide it behind the _show less common options_ toggle, or _Hidden_ to make this action not usable inside Zapier.

 ## How to Remove an Existing Action